 The Most Memorable Rap Beefs In Hip-Hop History

-For better or worse, beef in hip-hop has always been a part of the culture.
-In some cases they have gotten more personal than they should’ve, in others, they’ve stayed on wax.
+For better or worse, beef in hip-hop has always been part of the culture.
+Jay-Z, who recently spoke to GQ about rap beef, said that sometimes it gets more personal than it should.

 Video will return here when scrolled back into view

-Kendrick Lamar and Drake were just involved in what may be remembered as the greatest rap beef ever.
-Factor in the size of their fanbases and social media, it’s hard to deny.
-It’s become a cultural moment in music, unlike something we’ve ever seen before.
+Case in point: Kendrick Lamar and Drake, who were involved in what will be remembered as one of the greatest rap beefs ever.
+When you consider the sizes of their respective fanbases and the litany of commentary their back-and-forth spawned on social media, it’s hard to deny.
+It’s become a cultural moment in music, unlike anything we’ve ever seen before.

 Kendrick Lamar vs. Drake